 German soldiers were encouraged to take personal photographs during the occupation of France, and official German film and photography crews were attached to the forward units.
 By contrast, photography wasn’t allowed in the British Army, which explains the emphasis on a defeated Allied army in many of the images of the 1940 conflict.

-After the German occupation of Cassel, there are numerous images of abandoned 140th Regiment assets, including at ‘Dead Horse corner’, on the Rue Marechel Foch, the Rue de Berges and in the Place du General Vandamme.
+After the German occupation of Cassel, there are numerous images of abandoned 140th Regiment assets, particularly the iconic images at ‘Dead Horse corner‘, on the Rue Marechel Foch, the Rue de Berges, the Grand Place and in the Place du General Vandamme.

 The Grand Place, Cassel